Aragor70/Business_Analytics/readMe.md

 ### Summary

 Customers use bike-sharing services when it is easy access especially from home for daily travel.
 The only reason to stop using bikes is because of the weather.
-They use bike equipment for pleasure.
-In case of difficulties, potential customers use a move possible form of travel.
+Customers use bikes as a favorite form of movement.
+In the case of difficulties to use a bike, potential customers choose a different, more possible form of travel.

 It is important to plan logistic activities in a low range period to implement special bike 'docks' in strategic places.